juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 ### Equations

-LaTeXml will insert MathMl into the epub file for the equations.
+LaTeXml will insert MathML into the epub file for the equations.
 As far as I know there is nothing else that is needed to make these equations accessible.
 That said, it is recommended to use standard ams macros rather than define complicated macros yourself as these can create issue with LaTeXml.

 ### Bibliography